volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 }
 ```

-Afterward, we have to find a way to pull the data out of the store.
+After that, we need to find a way to get the data out of the store.

 ## Step 11: Add Reselect

-We'll add [reselect](https://github.com/reduxjs/reselect) - simple “selector” library for Redux:
+We will install [reselect](https://github.com/reduxjs/reselect) for this purpose - a simple "selector" library for Redux:

 `yarn add reselect`

-There is one major benefit of using **reselect** - it creates memoized selectors, which will re-run only if their arguments change.
+There is one big advantage of using **reselect** - it creates memoized selectors that are only re-executed when their arguments change.

-Create the file `src/store/todo/selectors.ts` with the following contents:
+Create the file `src/store/todo/selectors.ts` with the following content:

 ```typescript
 import { createSelector } from "reselect";